Training and Preparation

 Basic guidelines for event training and preparation

-These basic pointers will help keep your expectations for the Odyssey realistic to ensure you enjoy your day.
+These basic pointers will help keep your expectations for the Odyssey and Gravel races realistic to ensure you enjoy your day(s).

 • Keep things in perspective – remember that the emphasis should be on enjoyment, satisfaction and fun.
 Training and racing shouldn’t be a chore.